Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 Treating infections caused by certain bacteria.

-Moxifloxacin tablets is a fluoroquinolone.
+Moxifloxacin tablets are a fluoroquinolone.
 It works by killing sensitive bacteria.

 Do NOT use moxifloxacin tablets if: